Tedmcm/Machine-Learning/README.md

 3. Undersample the data using the `Cluster Centroids` algorithm.
 4. Over- and under-sample using a combination `SMOTEENN` algorithm.

-For each of the above, I..:
+For each of the above, I....:

 1. Train a `logistic regression classifier` from `sklearn.linear_model` using the resampled data.
 2. Calculate the `balanced accuracy score` from `sklearn.metrics`.